 It’s a little busier than usual in here, but I still managed to find my nook at the back of Mark’s Cafe.
 It’s close to the maplewood bookshelf, where I find a gem full of Audre Lorde essays.
 I engage with each turned page, my coffee is hot but I take small sips.
 Awaken.
 Breathe.
 Relax.

 My phone buzzes.
 It’s a text saying “be there soon.”
-I gaze out onto the busy streets to search for you, hoping to catch an identifier somewhere in the crowd.
-But no luck.
+I gaze out onto the busy streets to search for you, hoping to catch a glimpse of your long fall trench that you love to wear, or your head of messy, full curls somewhere in the crowd.
+You always walked briskly through the city, like the man on a mission you always were.
+No luck spotting you, though.
 Still, I smile to myself, sip my coffee and resume my time with Ms. Lorde.

 Sun rays blind me through the diamond on my ring finger.
 I could taste the strawberries and cold steel all over again from biting into that slice of cheesecake.
 I’ll never forget your nervous disposition when I realized what was happening, and how much you shuffled in your seat until you finally nudged me to answer.